smoluck/SMONSTER_DOC/docs/source/updatelog.rst

 **GAME CONTENT**
 #. smo.GC.SetNewMaterialSmartRename
-	#. • Create a New Material Tag
++ Create a New Material Tag
-	#. • Rename the Material Layer in Shader Tree according to Group Material name with a Suffix (suffix defined in Prefs, as well as Separator based on Modo Index Style Prefs).
++ Rename the Material Layer in Shader Tree according to Group Material name with a Suffix (suffix defined in Prefs, as well as Separator based on Modo Index Style Prefs).
-	#. • Set the Shading Model via Preferences / SMO GC Options (Traditionnal, Energy Conserving, Physical Based, Principled, Unreal, Unity, glTF, AxF)
++ •Set the Shading Model via Preferences / SMO GC Options (Traditionnal, Energy Conserving, Physical Based, Principled, Unreal, Unity, glTF, AxF)
-	#. • Color Constant Override for Unreal, Unity, glTF, AxF to get correct color in Viewport (if needed via option)
++ • Color Constant Override for Unreal, Unity, glTF, AxF to get correct color in Viewport (if needed via option)
-	#. • This command is assigned to "M" Key (via a oneclick form).
++ • This command is assigned to "M" Key (via a oneclick form).
 #.
 Meshops Popup form is now filtering available Meshops relative to your current Selection type (Vertex / Edge / Polygon / Item)
 #.
 Finaly exposed that new Command: smo.GC.Setup.OffsetCenterPosPreserveInstancesPos that let you redifine Center Position on selected Mesh Item, but preserve the Instances Positions in Worldspace.
 (Useful for CAD)
 #.
 Rewrite the Add Meshop Command to automatically arrange nodes when created.